buildpacks/spec/buildpack.md

 ### Purpose

-The purpose of detection is to find an ordered group of buildpacks to use during the build phase.
+The purpose of detection is to find an ordered group of component buildpacks to use during the build phase.
 These buildpacks must be compatible with the app.

 ### Process